ubc-mdscl/ubc-mdscl.github.io/capstone/student_info.md

 * Optionally (but strongly recommended), present their final product and findings to the capstone partner’s organization.

 The capstone project **is not** optional.
 Failing the Capstone project will not allow the student to graduate from the MDS-CL Program.

-## Coaching

-In addition to the capstone project, students will get the opportunity to engage in free one-on-one coaching sessions with a coach from the UBC organizational coaching program.

-The coaching session allows the students to focus on an area in their professional lives in which they want to improve.
-Topics may include managing team dynamics, job hunting, conflict resolution, organization skills, planning for the future, exploring factors and possible next steps, etc.